openblockchains/bitcoin-ponzi/README.md

 [**Tesla Spends $1.5B of Taxpayer-Funded Environmental Credits to Burn Coal in China**](http://www.tr0lly.com/bitcoin/tesla-spends-1-5b-of-taxpayer-funded-environmental-credits-to-burn-coal-in-china/) by Trolly McTrollface

 [**Bitcoin consumes 'more electricity than Argentina'.
 The rising value of Bitcoin leads to ever-higher energy consumption**](https://www.bbc.com/news/technology-56012952) by Cristina Criddle, Tech Reporter, British Broadcasting Corp.
 (BBC)

+[**Why [the Bitcoin] cryptocurrency is a giant fraud.
+Speculators might make money on it, but the arguments for its usefulness fail completely.**](https://www.currentaffairs.org/2021/04/why-cryptocurrency-is-a-giant-fraud) by Nathan Robinson, Editor of Current Affairs

 [**Inside the Cryptocurrency Casino: Bitcoin and its imitators were supposed to democratize the world of money.
 Instead, speculators have gotten rich - and the planet is paying the price**](https://www.currentaffairs.org/2021/02/inside-the-cryptocurrency-casino) by Andrew Ancheta, Current Affairs